Does cold calling really work for B2B businesses in 2023?

-Conversely, B2B sales is based on rationale — will this product solve the problem our business is having and do we have the budget to buy it?
+Conversely, B2B sales are based on rationale — will this product solve the problem our business is having, and do we have the budget to buy it?

 When a B2B salesperson calls a company, they have the opportunity to build a personalized pitch beforehand.

 By researching the company, the sales rep has a fighting chance of working out what problems they may be having.